dxmxnlord/golang-api/README.md

 The `Api.createRoutes()` function creates the routes of the api and binds the routes to the appropriate handler functions

 The `Api.createMeeting()` is the handler function for creating the meeting.
 It decodes the json body into a Meeting variable and calls the `Method.createMeeting()` function to insert the meeting record.
 Then it calls the helper functions to send the response.

+The `Api.getMeetingsHandler()` is a middle handler that chooses which handler to call based on the type of request recieved and query parameters recieved.

 The `Api.getMeetings()` is the handler function to query meetings between a start time and a end time and also takes an optional url parameter that paginates the response (if "page" is found on the url path).
 This function first converts both times into `time.Time` format and checks if pagination is to be done and then and then calls the `getMeetings()` method in `meeting.go` which queries the collection and returns an array of Meeting objects that are passed to the helper functions to give as response.